What type of financial aid can I receive?

 My Student Aid Report says I am selected for verification.
 What should I do?

-Pacific Oaks College will need tax documents from you.
+Pacific Oaks College will need additional documents from you.
 You may contact us immediately to provide the documents, or you may wait for us to notify you that we need them.
 You will also be required to fill out a Verification Worksheet.
-We will need your taxes, if you filed any, and your parent(s’) taxes.
+We may need your taxes, if you filed any, and your parent(s’) taxes.
 We may also need W-2 forms.

 What makes a student “independent”?